KhartesViewer/khartes/README.md

 The fifth column in the fragments list indicates whether the fragment considers the X axis, or the Y axis, to be the vertical direction.
-The direction of the axis is important because khartes only works with single-valued surfaces; the direction of "single value" is the fragment's vertical direction.
+The direction of the axis is important because khartes only works with single-valued surfaces; the fragment's vertical direction is the direction of the "single value".
 This direction is set at the time the fragment is created, and is based on the vertical direction of the volume that is active at that time.
 The fragment's axis direction cannot be changed once the fragment is created.